1984 Belgian Grand Prix

 The 1984 Belgian Grand Prix was a Formula One motor race held at Circuit Zolder on 29 April 1984.
 It was the third race of the 1984 Formula One World Championship.
 It was the 42nd Belgian Grand Prix, and the tenth and last to be held at Zolder.
 The race was held over 70 laps of the 4.26 km circuit for a race distance of 298.3 km.

 The race was won from pole position by Italian driver Michele Alboreto, driving a Ferrari.
 It was the third Grand Prix victory for Alboreto, who also became the first Italian driver to win for Ferrari since Ludovico Scarfiotti at the 1966 Italian Grand Prix.
 British driver Derek Warwick finished second in a Renault, some 42 seconds behind, with Alboreto's French teammate René Arnoux third.

 Warwick moved into second place in the Drivers' Championship, five points behind Frenchman Alain Prost, who failed to finish in his McLaren-TAG.

-Report

 Qualifying

+Qualifying report

 Goodyear dominated qualifying filling six of the top seven places with Michele Alboreto securing his first career pole position.
 Ferrari team mate René Arnoux was second, followed by Keke Rosberg in the Williams-Honda.
 Renault's Derek Warwick, the first Michelin runner, was fourth ahead of Elio de Angelis in the Lotus-Renault and the surprisingly fast ATS-BMW of Manfred Winkelhock.
 The McLaren-TAGs were off the pace with points leader Alain Prost in eighth and Niki Lauda in 14th.
 Reigning world champion Nelson Piquet qualified his Brabham-BMW ninth.
 The best of the Pirelli runners was Johnny Cecotto in 16th in his Toleman-Hart.
 The only non-qualifier was Philippe Alliot in his RAM-Hart.